kataras/iris/README.md

 [List of all Contributors](https://github.com/kataras/iris/graphs/contributors)

-Help this project to continue deliver awesome and unique features with the higher code quality as possible by donating any amount via [PayPal](https://www.paypal.me/kataras) or [BTC](https://iris-go.com/v8/donate)!
+Help this project to continue deliver awesome and unique features with the higher code quality as possible by donating any amount via [PayPal](https://www.paypal.me/kataras) or [BTC](https://iris-go.com/v8/donate).

+For more information about contributing to the Iris project please check the [CONTRIBUTING.md file](CONTRIBUTING.md).

+### We need your help with translations into your native language

+Iris needs your help, please think about contributing to the translation of the [README](README.md) and https://iris-go.com, you will be rewarded.

+Instructions can be found at: https://github.com/kataras/iris/issues/796

 ### 03, October 2017 | Iris User Experience Report